CDS-AU-DK/cds-language/assignments/assignment2.md

 - For your dataset, you should use either the novels in the shared data folder, under *100 English Novels* **or** the *Fake/Real News* dataset. **You should not include the data in your Github repo - an empty folder called data is fine**

 ## Bonus tasks

+- For the novels, you can try to do the first sentence, too - but this is tricky!
 - You're welcome to do both tasks, if you want!
 But this is not required at all.
 - Repeat experiments using both sentiment analysis techniques, in order to compare results.